kafka4beam/brod/README.md

 ## Producers

+A `brod_producer` is a `gen_server` that is responsible for producing messages to a given partition of a given topic.

+Producers may be started either manually or automatically in the moment you call `brod:produce` but did not call `brod:start_producer` beforehand.

 ### Auto start producer with default producer config

-Put below configs to client config in sys.config or app env:
+Put below configs to client config in `sys.config` or app env if you start client statically:

 ```erlang
 {auto_start_producers, true}
 {default_producer_config, []}
 ```

+Or pass the `{auto_start_producers, true}` option to `brod:start_client` if you start the client dynamically.

 ### Start a Producer on Demand